-- Assume a survival mindset and know that often times active violence situations are over in a few minutes.
+- Assume a survival mindset and know that active violence situations are often over in a few minutes.

 - Find an object to use as a weapon—fire extinguisher, chair, book bag, letter opener, etc.

-- Develop a plan with others to take out a potential shooter, be decisive and commit to action.
-Keep others calm around you.
+- Develop a plan with others to take out a potential shooter—be decisive and commit to action.

 What should I tell the 911 operator?

 Don’t assume someone else is calling 911.
 If you have specific information and have made it out safely, call the police.

 Calls to 911 from your cell phone will go to either the Chicago Police Department, Evanston Police Department, or Illinois State Police dispatch centers.
 Be sure to tell them you are on the campus of Northwestern University.
 Calls to 911 from campus phones go directly to the Northwestern University Police dispatch center (do not dial 7 to get an outside line).
 Texting 911 is also an option in both Chicago and the City of Evanston.
 Simply place “911” in the "To" line of your mobile phone and enter the details into the message field.

 - Be specific about the location where the incident is occurring—for example, “There is an active shooter on the campus of Northwestern University, first floor of Norris Center.”